-Mariela’s Bilingual Circle for Children is based on traditional folk songs in addition to tales and popular games based on cultural traditions from different parts of South and Central America.
+This educational event for children and their families is based on folk songs, tales and popular games based on cultural traditions from various regions in South and Central America.

 Goals: Invite the new generation to learn and enjoy Latin American Culture.
 Experience social exposure in a fun and participative way through popular rounds, popular games, retahilas, folk songs with Latin-American roots.